tatornator12/Item-Dependencies-Tree/README.md

 # Item-Dependencies-Tree

-This project is a proof of concept using python and javascript to visualize item dependencies for Web Mapping Application in ArcGIS Online or Portal.
+This project is a proof of concept using python and javascript to visualize item dependencies for Web Mapping Applications in ArcGIS Online or Portal.

 ## Python